Irrelon/ForerunnerDB/readme.md

 9. If your pull request is accepted it will be merged into the main repository
 10. Pat yourself on the back for being a true open-source warrior! :)

+### Notes on the Chain Reactor System
+ForerunnerDB's chain reactor system is a graph of interconnected nodes that send and receive data.
+Each node is essentially an input, process and output.
+A node is defined as any instance that has utilised the Mixin.ChainReactor mixin methods.

+The chain reactor system exists to allow data synchronisation between disparate class instances that need to share data for example a view that uses a collection as a data-source.
+When data is modified via CRUD on the collection, chain reactor packets are sent down the reactor graph and one of the receiver nodes is the view.

+The view receives chain reactor packets from the collection and then runs its own custom logic during the node's process phase which can completely control packets sent further down the graph from the view to other nodes.
+Packets can be created, modified or destroyed during a node's process phase.

+In order for a node to apply custom logic to the chain reactor process phase, it only needs to implement a *chainHandler* method which takes a single argument representing the packet being sent to the node.

+The chain handler method can control the further propagation of the current packet by returning true or false from itself.
+If the chain handler returns true the packet propagation will stop and no proceed further down the graph.

+The chain handler method can also utilise the chainSend() method to create new chain reactor packets that emit from the current node down the graph.
+Packets never travel up the graph, only down.

 ### Notes on View Data Propagation and Synchronisation
 Views are essentially collections whose data has been pre-processed usually by a limiting query (called an active query) and sometimes by a data transform method.
 Data from the